mmbman/Katagiri/1986-04-13-Buddhas-Birthday.md

 #### 0:00

-We have a very traditional celebration of Buddha’s Birthday on the eighth of April every year.
+**Katagiri Roshi:** We have a very traditional celebration of Buddha’s Birthday on the eighth of April every year.

 In [Southeast] Asia, I think they celebrate Buddha’s life on the day called *Vesak*, according to the lunar calendar. [...]
 Buddha’s birthday, nirvana day – Buddha’s death – and enlightenment day, all the events of Buddha’s life, are celebrated on the day of *Vesak*, which is [when] you can see the full moon [at] night.
 That is in the second month of the year, so February.